-Shifting from mention parsers and tools to extract mentions, in \cite{lee2017end}, the first end-to-end CR approach is described that instead of mentions considers all possible spans of text and learns to identify mention and how to pair them into clusters.
-The model uses a pairwise scoring function that takes into account a unary mention score of each span and a pairwise score of the two spans in questions.
-The scoring functions are implemented via two layer FFNNs while the span representations are being computed using bidirectional LSTMs (biLSTMs) to capture lexical information from the whole text.
+Shifting from mention parsers and tools to extracting mentions, in \cite{lee2017end}, the first end-to-end CR approach is described, which instead of mentions, considers all possible spans of text and learns to identify mention spans and how to pair them into clusters.{ Figure }\ref{fig:lee_model} {presents an overview of the model architecture used in the end-to-end model.} The model uses a pairwise scoring function that, for each pair of spans in question, takes into account a unary mention score of each span and a pairwise score of the two spans in question.

+{The scoring functions are implemented via a two-layer feed-forward neural network (FFNN), illustrated in Figure }\ref{fig:lee_scoring}, while the span representations are being computed using bidirectional long short-term memory networks (BiLSTMs) to capture lexical information from the whole text.
 The system also uses an attention mechanism \citep{bahdanau2014neural-attention} to identify the head words in span representations.
 As the antecedents are not predefined, the loss of the system is defined as:

-as it uses only the gold mention clusters.
+since it uses only the gold mention clusters.
 However, the system has to apply significant hard limitation to span sizes and distance between the spans and candidate spans.
-The latter is done with constraining the spans based on the scores produced via through the scoring function.
+The latter is done by constraining spans based on the scores produced through the scoring function.

 In \cite{zhang-etal-2018-neural-coreference-biaffine}, a different antecedent scoring mechanism is proposed, using the end-to-end span ranking system described in \cite{lee2017end} as the baseline.
-With the use of biaffine attention to calculate clustering scores, it allows the scoring function to directly model the compatibility of the two mentions and the prior likelihood of being connected.
-Furthermore, the system extends the loss function (eq. \ref{eq:lee-loss-function}) to optimize not only the clustering but clustering and mention detection performance jointly, making use of the biaffine scoring mechanism.
+With the use of biaffine attention to calculate clustering scores, it allows the scoring function to directly model the compatibility of two mentions and the prior likelihood of being connected.
+Furthermore, the system extends the loss function (Eq. \{\ref{eq:lee-loss-function}\}) to optimize not only the clustering, but clustering and mention detection performance jointly, making use of the biaffine scoring mechanism.

-To attempt and solve the common problem of globally inconsistent decisions amongst the mention-ranking models, without using global features or entities, a clustering algorithm is proposed in \cite{gu2018study}.
-Using the span ranking model as a baseline \citep{lee2017end}, they propose the use of indirect links via the scoring function and create sets that are considered during inference to dismiss clustering decisions during inference.
+To attempt and solve the common problem of globally inconsistent decisions amongst Mention-Ranking models, without using global features or entities, a clustering algorithm is proposed in \cite{gu2018study}.
+Using the span ranking model as a baseline \citep{lee2017end}, they propose the use of indirect links via the scoring function and create sets that are considered during inference to dismiss clustering decisions.